Arunsingh739/Web-Scraping-Automation-/README.md

 # Scraper-API
-Spring boot project to scrape ads from Ikman.lk and Riyasewana.com
+Spring boot project to scrape ads from different websites